lambda-feedback/user-documentation/docs/student/faq.md

 Access to each module is provided by the teacher owning the module.

-If you cannot find the module you are looking for, please contact to your teacher.
+If you cannot find the module you are looking for, please contact your teacher.